jforget/raku-Date-Calendar-Strftime/README.md

 format a string  representing the date.
 This method is  similar to the strftime function in C.

-The synopsis  above shows  examples with the  standard class  Date and with     the     class    Date::Calendar::FrenchRevolutionary,     but Date::Calendar::Strftime  can be  used  with any  Date::Calendar::xxxx class which  implements the attributes  "year", "month" and  "day".
+The synopsis above shows examples with the standard class Date and with specific classes Date::Calendar::Gregorian and Date::Calendar::FrenchRevolutionary, but Date::Calendar::Strftime can be used with any Date::Calendar::xxxx class which implements the attributes "year", "month" and "day".
 It can be used with a little more effort with more esoteric Date::Calendar::xxxx classes.

 AUTHOR
 ======